ShinobiOtaku/FunctionalDotNet/README.md

 ### Combine

-Combines two or more `Result` in order to chain them, useful for functions that require multiple parameters.
+Combines two or more `Result` in order to chain them, useful for chaining into functions that require multiple parameters.

 ```csharp
 var value1 = Result.Success(1);